bxbstudio/hybrid-mono/README.md

 ## Core Components

 ### MonoHybridAPI (Static Class)
-Central API for the HybridMono system:
+Central API for the HybridMono system.
+All component and buffer operations go through this static class:

 ```csharp
 // Access the dedicated World